 What we liked:

 In terms of this film, one thing that it definitely gets right is the pacing.
-The film moves along at a near perfect pace, which enhances the enjoyment of the film throughout.
+The film moves along at a near-perfect pace, which enhances the enjoyment of the film throughout.

 They didn’t hang about in this film, with the opening Disney logo flawlessly transitioning straight into the jungle setting and a chase scene, the film felt like it was constantly in motion.

-The camera work, especially the action and chase scenes, were exemplary and credit has to go to director of photography Bill Pope, who was also DoP on The Matrix franchise.
+The camera work, especially the action and chase scenes, were exemplary and credit has to go to the director of photography Bill Pope, who was also DoP on The Matrix franchise.
 He elevated the visual imagery on screen, which sometimes can be found lacking in a typical Favreau picture.

 It’s also worth mentioning that the film earns its PG rating, with some truly terrifying moments.
 They don’t hold back when it comes to showing you the ‘laws of the jungle’.

 In terms of the cast, a special mention has to go to Idris Elba, whose Shere Khan was terrifically menacing throughout the film.
 Admittedly his first dialogue scene took time to adjust to, but after that he came in to his own and was the stand out star of the voice cast.
 Elba has really thrown the gauntlet down to Benedict Cumberatch, who will play the same role in Universal’s 2018 Jungle Book.

 Bill Murray as Baloo and Sir Ben Kingsley as Bagheera were brilliant as well, with the rest of the supporting voice cast fittingly doing a good job.

 There was only really one character that stood out as a negative, and that was Christopher Walken as King Louie.
 The casting for this was the wrong call.
 From his Godfather like performance to the song, it just all felt rather awkward.